saramibreak/DiscImageCreator/README.md

 - BD: All supported drive (PS3 is only supported by [some mediatek drive](https://rpcs3.net/quickstart) or PS3 drive)
     - You need to get the [3k3y ripper](https://web.archive.org/web/20150212063714/http://www.3k3y.com/) if you want to dump the data1/data2
 - Other: Comfirmed device below
-   - FD, MD, MO, USB, ZIP
+   - FD, PD, MD, MO, SparQ, USB, ZIP

 ### Not recommend
 - CD: (Because it can't read lead-in and/or lead-out and can't exec 0xd8 opcode)